Table of contents

 Contact the Ministry of Government and Consumer Services:

-There are new rules governing the incorporation and operation of Ontario not-for-profits.
-Find out how your not-for-profit corporation may be affected by the new laws.
+There are specific rules for incorporating and operating Ontario not-for-profits.
+Find out how your not-for-profit corporation may be affected by these laws.

 Modernizing the not-for-profit sector

 Once you’ve incorporated your not-for-profit, you will have ongoing responsibilities that are specific to not-for-profit corporations, including:

 - Maintaining records and making them available to directors

 - Making sure that any changes to the structure of the corporation conform to the articles of incorporation

 You can find out more about the financial record-keeping and reporting obligations of a federal not-for-profit from Corporations Canada.

 You can find out more about the financial record-keeping and reporting obligations of a provincial not-for-profit from the Ministry of the Attorney General website.

 You may want charitable status for your not-for-profit corporation in order to issue tax receipts or be eligible for specific tax incentives.
 Although many not-for-profit corporations are registered as charities, charitable status is not automatically obtained when you set up a not-for-profit.
 Refer to our document on charitable status for more information.